Code-dig-ger/Backend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Do you need a new feature?
 title: ''
-labels: ''
-assignees: ''
+labels: 'Issue Type: Feature Request'

 ---